SkorpioX22/Wikinalyze/README.md

 Intructions
 ==============
-Open the GUI BASED folder inside MAIN after downloding the source code for the latest release.
-Find GUI BASED.exe and run it.
+Open the **exe bin** folder inside the **Program and files** folder after downloding the source code for the latest release.
+Find Wikinalyze.exe and run it.
 A terminal will pop up for debugging purposes.

 A prompt will appear asking you to enter the number of articles to compare.
 The current limit is 50.